Military history of Cuba: Eighty Years' War

 The treasure fleet was intercepted on 8 September at the Battle in the Bay of Matanzas.
 The Spanish galleons escorting the fleet abandoned the merchantmen capture, instead seeking refuge at bay of Matanzas.
 However, all four galleons ran aground as they were too laden with cargo and passengers, and were forced to surrender.
 The Dutch seized over 90 tonnes of gold and silver, valued at 11.5 million guilders.
 The incident remained the only time an entire treasure fleet's cargo was taken.

 Another attempt to capture the Spanish treasure fleet was made off the coast of Cabañas in 1638, but it ended in failure.

 Portuguese Restoration War

-Cuba became vulnerable to English attack following the English conquest of Jamaica and the Colony of Santiago during the Anglo-Spanish War of 1654–1660.
+Cuba became vulnerable to English attack after the English conquest of the colony of Santiago in 1655, during the Anglo-Spanish War of 1654–1660.
 In 1662, amid the Portuguese Restoration War, an English fleet under Christopher Myngs was dispatched to disrupt Spanish possessions in the Caribbean.
 The fleet of twelve ships and approximately 2,000 men, captured Santiago de Cuba with little resistance.
 The town's defences were deemed inadequate, leading the governor to withdraw his forces to Bayamo, while many inhabitants fled to the nearby indigenous settlement of El Caney.
 Santiago de Cuba was subsequently sacked, and the Castillo de San Pedro de la Roca was destroyed.
 However, the English had no long-term aims of establishing a Cuban foothold, they withdrew a few days later.